teoks/SITsecure2516/README.md

 ## Deployment

-The production target is a single AWS EC2 instance.
-Nginx terminates HTTP(S) and proxies to Gunicorn, which is not exposed publicly.
+Production runs on a single AWS EC2 instance.
+Nginx terminates TLS and serves the site over HTTPS, redirecting all HTTP traffic to HTTPS, and proxies to Gunicorn, which is not exposed publicly.
 The service runs under systemd as a dedicated low-privilege user with `NoNewPrivileges`, `PrivateTmp`, and `ProtectSystem=full`.

 See the `deployment/` directory: